popgenmethods/momi2/README.md

 with the Python used in Anaconda.
 To do this:
 1. Create a new virtual environment named `momi2_env` with `conda create -n momi2_env python=3.5 anaconda` (alternatively, you can use `python=2.7 anaconda`).
 2. Switch to the environment with `source activate momi2_env`
+3. Install the Anaconda distribution of `gcc` with `conda install gcc`.
+   Note this will clobber your system `gcc`, which is why we are doing this in a virtual environment.
 3. Install extra dependencies such as `einsum2` and `autograd`.
 4. Install momi2 with `CC=gcc pip install .`.
 The `CC=gcc` is required on OSX, otherwise
 the installation will try to use the default `clang` compiler that does not support OpenMP.